It’s time for me to come clean.

 Have you, too, been plagued by Crazy Cravings while mourning the death of a loved one, the end of your marriage or a close relationship or the loss of a job?

 My Big Discovery: Oh No, I Was in Carb Shock, Too!

 Finally, some 11 months after Mom died and I’d moved to a peaceful area and a warmer climate some 500 miles away from where my dying mother had spent her final, difficult year, I made an important discovery about how culprit carbs had been destroying me emotionally, physically and spiritually.

-My Ahah! moment came while I was reading the ingredients list on some of the carb-heavy snacks I’d been devouring while stuck in my pain.
+My Ahah! moment came while I was reading the ingredients list on some of the quickie-carb snacks I’d been mindlessly devouring while stuck in my pain.

 With mounting excitement, I picked up my first book, Sugar Shock.

 There, on page 12, was a list of the 44 ailments I’d experienced back in 1998, before I’d quit sugar.

 Yikes!
 That lengthy list — published back in 2006 — included the exact same symptoms I’d been experiencing during My Dark Night of the Soul.